SPP-Projects/spp-ui-demo/README.md

 # SP PAY Frontend - Web (Beta 0.0.3)

-> User UI built in Vue.js - with axios, vue-router, pinia and sanctum authentication via laravel.
+> iUser UI built in Vue.js - with axios, vue-router, pinia and sanctum authentication via laravel.
 > Application developed with Vue 3 in Vite and Typescript.